bradleytechman/AltStore-Beginners-Guide/README.md

 if there are words in unnecessary places it’s because I used Grammarly to touch everything up

-EDITS: ALOT of grammar, added beta sources and removed a few, formatting, added issues, added URL schemes tab, and compiling tab.
+EDITS: ALOT of grammar, added beta sources and removed a few, formatting, added issues, added URL schemes tab, compiling tab, and removed a broken source